The following sections describe how you configure applications for deployment to a production WebLogic Server environment:

 As previously discussed, a WebLogic Server deployment plan is an optional XML document that you use to configure an application for deployment to a specific WebLogic Server environment.
 A deployment plan specifies setting deployment property values that would normally be defined in an application's WebLogic Server deployment descriptors, or overrides property values that are already defined in a WebLogic Server deployment descriptor.
 When exporting an application, the deployment plan typically acts to override selected properties in the WebLogic Server deployment descriptors you created during development.

-plan subdirectory of the application’s root directory (See ).
+plan subdirectory of the application's root directory (See Creating an Application Installation Directory).

 For the Administrator, the primary goal of configuring an application for production deployment is to generate a new deployment plan that is valid and appropriate for the target WebLogic Server environment.
 Specifically, the deployment plan must resolve all external resources references for the application to refer to valid resources available in the target environment.
 If the Application's configuration does not define to valid external resources for the target servers, the application cannot be deployed.